 The mostly volunteer adult choir serves the 10:45 am service.
 New members are most welcome.

 Children from age 5 through 5th grade sing in our Children’s Choir.
 Young people from grades 6 through 12 sing in the Youth Choir.
 Both choirs participate occasionally during the 10:45 service.

 Chapel Bells consists of experienced handbell musicians who participate in worship about once a month from September to May.
 Along with Promise Bells, the handbell ministry caps the ringing year with the annual Berries ‘n’ Bells concert in early May, a concert with dessert.
 Rehearsals are held Monday evenings.

 Promise Bells afford the opportunity for new or less experienced ringers to participate in the handbell ministry.
 The team participates in the biennial Western PA Handbell Festival in early spring and annually in Berries ‘n’ Bells.
 Potential and new ringers are welcome.
 Rehearsals are held on Thursdays, prior to Chancel Choir.

-Dr. Gretchen Franz directs the adult and youth choirs and is the church organist.
-She has served the church since 1981.
+Mitchell Stecker directs the adult and youth choirs and is the church organist.

 Courtney Heath directs the children’s choir along with Kim Rhoton, Director of Christian Education.